Supun-01/Portfolio/README.md

 ## Features

-- **Home** - Displays my photo, name, and title as a full stack developer.
+- **Home** - Displays my photo, name, and title as a full-stack developer.
 - **About Me** - My background and journey in tech.
 - **Projects** - A showcase of my projects with brief descriptions and links.
 - **Contact** - Ways to reach me, including email and socials